AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

    :language: ada
    :lines: 4-7

-or on the body when it is an implementation choice that needs not be visible to users of the unit:
+or on the body when it is an implementation choice that need not be visible to users of the unit:

 .. literalinclude:: /gnatprove_by_example/examples/justifications.ads